gatsbyjs/gatsby/docs/docs/client-only-routes-and-user-authentication.md

 exports.onCreatePage = async ({ page, actions }) => {
   const { createPage } = actions

+  // Only update the `/app` page. if (page.path.match(/^\/app/)) {
     // page.matchPath is a special key that's used for matching pages
-  // only on the client.
+    // with corresponding routes only on the client. page.matchPath = "/app/*"
-  if (page.path.match(/^\/app/)) {
-    page.matchPath = "/app/*"

     // Update the page.